Pros and Cons of Minimalism

 On the surface, getting rid of stuff seems easy enough, but it actually requires a lot of willpower and willingness to go beyond our mental and sentimental attachments to things.

 The process of decluttering can feel very stressful and overwhelming in the beginning.
-Memories and emotions surface as you are going through your stuff.
+Memories and emotions surface as you go through your stuff.
 Evaluating relationships or changing career paths can be upsetting if you're not prepared.

 Additionally, as you shed your old lifestyle, you may find yourself asking, "Who am I now?".
 I will address this in more detail later.